 Manage Your Messages!

 If you’ve never looked at how much storage your Message apps take up, now’s the time.
 I have no doubt that you’ll be surprised by the result.
-To review how much storage your Message Apps are taking up, go to Settings > General > Storage & iCloud Usage > Manage Storage > and select your message app.
+To review how much storage your Message Apps are taking up, go to Settings > General > Storage > and select your message app.

 The easiest way to manage your Messages is to change how long your iDevice stores them!
 Go to Settings > Messages > Keep Message and update the timeframe here from Forever to 30 days (or 1 year, if you prefer.)

 Have Messages that you can’t bear to part with?
-If so, check out our in-depth article on managing iMessage Data and learn some great tips on how to preserve those texts indefinitely.
-Third-party apps like WhatsApp even offer their own method of backing up your messages, so check out your favorite messaging app to see if it offers an in-app backup.
+If so, check out our in-depth articles on Managing iOS 11 Messages & iMessage Data (or for iOS 10, this article on managing iOS 10 iMessage Data.
+Learn some great tips on how to preserve those texts indefinitely.
+Third-party apps like WhatsApp even offer their own method of backing up your messages, so check out your favorite messaging app to see if it provides an in-app backup.

 How to get more memory space out of your iPhone/iPad

 Apple iOS manages your memory quite effectively.
 Apps that run in the background should ideally NOT take up memory.
 But as in life, the reality is not often the ideal.
 To help our iPhones/iPads get more towards that ideal, your best bet is to restart the device.
 Restarting an iPhone/iPad clears all the memory and ensures that the apps we need right now have enough memory to run smoothly.

 - Hold down the Sleep/Wake button until “slide to power off” appears.

 - Slide the power off switch and turn off the iPhone/iPad.

 - Wait until it has fully powered down then press the Sleep/Wake button to turn the iPhone/iPad back on.